Leibel Bergman: Life and career

 Bergman was born in Grand Forks, North Dakota in 1915, into a religiously observant Jewish family.
+In high school he was a member of Aleph Zadik Aleph and chairman of the school debate team.
 He earned a degree in mathematics at the University of North Dakota, graduating at the age of 19.
 After college he took a job as a statistician at the North Dakota State Planning Board.

 Bergman joined the CPUSA in 1937, according to his FBI file.
 In the late 1930s he traveled the Midwest and East Coast as a Party activist.
 With the outbreak of World War II he joined the US Army (consistent with the anti-fascist position of the CPUSA at the time), serving as an Army-Air Force navigator in the Pacific theater.
+A 1950 article in the Daily Worker noted that he was in one of the observation planes that flew over Hiroshima immediately after the first atomic bomb was dropped.
 During the war he married his first wife, Anne, a fellow communist.
 The couple had three children together.
-After the war they settled in San Francisco, where Bergman worked in a drop forge factory.
+In 1951, while living in St. Paul, Minnesota, he was indicted for harboring a fugitive—Eunice Court Caldwell, wanted for perjury in connection with a loyalty board hearing in which she had denied ever being a member of the Communist Party.
+The Bergmans settled in San Francisco, where he worked in a drop forge factory.
 Continuing his activism with the CPUSA, he participated in union organizing and published a newsletter, The Scriber.

 An anti-revisionist, Bergman left the CPUSA after Kruschev's speech criticizing Stalin in 1956.
 In 1960 he was called to testify before HUAC, where he refused to provide any information, telling the committee "I am here against my will."
+He was held in contempt.
 He was briefly a member of the Progressive Labor Party but disagreed with its strategic direction.